dosconio/COTLAB/README.md

 - alias: SGA-Generation 3rd (Rewrite from zero)
 - license: GPL-3.0 license
 - author: @`dosconio` in GitHub, dosconyo@gmail.com for email
 - special: Everything can be a function.
+All expressions use immediate sequence points.
 - language name: **Datura**

 > Please give me a :star: if you are interested.